 Prioritize Rising Gale, as it turns your Ki Pulse into an offensive follow up, allowing you to continue combos while restoring Ki.
 Unbowed also plays an important role by reducing Ki consumption when your skills connect, helping you sustain offense during extended exchanges.

-For follow up options, Battering Ram and Fracture Foe are excellent choices, as they naturally extend Quick and Strong Attack sequences into heavier finishing strikes, allowing you to maintain pressure while maximizing combo damage.
-Additionally, Stomp can be integrated between combos to increase the power of your next Martial Art.
+For follow-up options, Battering Ram and Fracture Foe Lightning are excellent choices, as they naturally extend Quick and Strong Attack sequences into heavier finishing strikes, allowing you to maintain pressure while maximizing combo damage.
+Additionally, Dreadslayer is a great follow-up for Reckless Charge, letting you circle around the enemy while delivering swift, continuous blows.

 | Martial Arts | Requirements |